 Plated was a New York based food prep and delivery service which was founded in 2012.
-After being acquired by Albertsons in 2017 for $200m; in November 2019 Plated’s subscription service ended.
+After being acquired by Albertsons in 2017 for $200m.

 What I did

-I was integrated into the Plated design team with the main task of simplifying their checkout flow and increasing conversion rates—one of their main KPI’s.
-I also worked on user-flows and front-end design of other key landing pages to add a more personal experience to the overall user-journey.
+In January 2015 I was integrated into the Plated product team with the main task of simplifying their checkout flow and increasing conversion rates—one of their main KPI’s.
+I also worked on user-flows and UI design of other key landing pages to add a more personal experience to the overall user-journey.

 We were able to monitor the changes that were made to the UI and then split tested and iterated on the most successful.

 Starting with mobile, I was asked to re-imagine how the checkout flow could work.
-In the wireframes, I introduced a couple of new pieces of technology which would enhance the users experience and enabled the engineering team to start development of these whilst designs were being finalised.
+In the wireframes, I introduced a couple of new pieces of technology which would be quick to implement, decrease drop-offs and enhance the users experience.
+Adding these to the wireframes enabled the engineering team to start development whilst designs were being finalised.

 Firstly, because Plated only delivered in select states, the zip code of the user had to be validated as a first step; when this returned true, it was then used to populate fields in the next section of the form.

 I also suggested adding a progress bar as providing visual confirmation to users of where they are in the journey has been proven to increase conversion.

 The UI design was largely based on existing brand guidelines, but I was able to introduced a standardized input field design for text and dates, and included a ‘view password’ icon.

 I was also tasked with designing a recipe microsite that would provide information of Plated’s meals and drive traffic to the main site.